VectorInstitute/flex_model/README.md

 # FlexModel
 [![Documentation Status](https://readthedocs.org/projects/flexmodel/badge/?version=latest)](https://flexmodel.readthedocs.io/en/latest/)

+## Current WIPs
+* Adding more rigorous tess for hook function behaviours
+* Implement strategies for hanlding distributed `save_ctx` and `trainable_modules`
+* Visualizations of model architecture showing where hooks can be placed
+* Visualizations of model architecture showing where hooks are currently located, and what groups they are tagged in
+* Editing function presets
+* Distributed debugging tools and user-provided editing function parsing
+* Remove the need to pass an `expected_shape`

+## Introduction

 `FlexModel` is a tool designed for distributed interpretability of Large Language Models (LLMs). `FlexModel` allows you to retrieve and/or edit **unsharded** activations within your LLM (among other things).